vitorhcl/tldr/pages/common/aapt.md

 # aapt

 > Android Asset Packaging Tool: compile and package an Android app's resources.
+> Note: it is deprecated in favor of AAPT2.
 > More information: <https://elinux.org/Android_aapt>.

 - List files contained in an APK archive: